Literary magazine: History

-Argentine literary magazines tradition
+Argentine literary magazine tradition

 First edition of La Aljaba (1830), the first magazine by women and for women of Latin America, and one of the first ones in the world.
 Also, the first literary magazine of Argentina.

-In Argentina, literary magazines were profoundly impactful in the social and political discussions all throughout its history.
-The first literary magazine in Argentina was La Aljaba, created in 1830, which was also one of the first magazines directed by women and for women in the world.
-In 1837, Juan Bautista Alberdi, the main thinker behind the Constitution of Argentina, created his literary magazine, La Moda.
-Several members of the 1837 Generation, (which was the movement that brought new artistic tendencies from Europe such as Romanticism and political liberalism to Argentina), published their writings in it.
+Throughout Argentine history, literary magazines have profoundly impacted the country's social and political discourse.
+The first literary magazine in Argentina was La Aljaba, founded in 1830.
+It was one of the first magazines in the world created by and for women.
+Juan Bautista Alberdi, the main thinker behind the Constitution of Argentina, founded a literary magazine in 1837 called La Moda, which published several members of the 1837 Generation (who were known for introducing new artistic tendencies from Europe, such as Romanticism and political liberalism).

-In 1924, Modernist writers created Martín Fierro (named after José Hernandez's epic poem), it was key for the development of the Argentine avant-garde, greatly influenced by ultraism.
-Many of the most important writers of the early 20th century in Argentina published their writings in Martín Fierro, such as Oliverio Girondo, Victoria Ocampo, Ricardo Güiraldes, Leopoldo Marechal, and most importantly, Jorge Luis Borges.
-In 1931, The former members of Martín Fierro created Sur, the most relevant Argentine authors published their writings there, such as Borges, Adolfo Bioy Casares, Ernesto Sábato, but also prominent writers from other countries, such as Gabriel García Márquez, Pablo Neruda and Octavio Paz.
-The Sur magazine shared the same artistic values of its predecessor, and was more relevant politically, being strongly opposed to Peronism and Nazism.
+In 1924, Modernist writers founded Martín Fierro.
+Named after José Hernandez's epic poem, the magazine was integral to the development of the Argentine avant-garde, greatly influenced by ultraism.
+Many of the most important Argentine writers of the early 20th century published their writings in Martín Fierro, such as Oliverio Girondo, Victoria Ocampo, Ricardo Güiraldes, Leopoldo Marechal, and most importantly, Jorge Luis Borges.
+In 1931, several former members of Martín Fierro's editorial staff founded Sur.
+The most prominent Argentine authors published their writings there, including Borges, Adolfo Bioy Casares, Ernesto Sábato, and distinguished writers from abroad, such as Gabriel García Márquez, Pablo Neruda and Octavio Paz.
+Sur shared many of the same artistic sensibilities as its predecessor, but it was more engaged politically, being strongly opposed to Peronism and Nazism.
 Many of the best stories by Borges, such as El Aleph, Tlön, Uqbar, Orbis Tertius and The Circular Ruins, were originally published in Sur.

 In 1953, Ismael Viñas created Contorno, a disruptive magazine affiliated with communism and existentialism, in which writer David Viñas, sociologist Juan José Sebreli and philosopher León Rozitchner, among others, published their writings.

-In 1988 Babel.
-Revista de libros was created by Martín Caparrós and Jorge Dorio. it sought to recover diverse literary voices and push experimental forms after the last Argentine dictatorship.
+Martín Caparrós and Jorge Dorio founded Babel.
+Revista de Libros in 1988.
+The magazine sought to recover diverse literary voices and push experimental forms after the last Argentine dictatorship.

-In the 21st century, while print magazines have declined, online literary magazines, such as Revista Ñ thrive.
+In the 21st century, while print magazines have declined in Argentina, some online literary magazines, such as Revista Ñ, have found success.

+"Thick journals" in the Russian-speaking world

+Originating in the Russian Empire, a thick journal (Russian: толстый журнал, tolsty zhurnal) is a magazine format combining literary and journalistic work.
+The name comes from its size: a typical 19th-century issue of a thick journal was 300–400 pages long, and appeared quarterly or triannually (more rarely, bimonthly).
+Today they are usually over 200 pages long.